Mclilzee/file-analyzer/README.md

 # File Analyzer

-Require Java version 17+ <a href="https://www.oracle.com/de/java/technologies/downloads/">Java download Link</a>
+- Require Java version 17+ <a href="https://www.oracle.com/de/java/technologies/downloads/">Java download Link</a>
-Requires Gradle build tools <a href="https://gradle.org/install/">Gradle Installation Walkthrough</a>
+- Requires Gradle build tools <a href="https://gradle.org/install/">Gradle Installation Walkthrough</a>

-Build project with `gradle build`
+Build project with `$ gradle build`

-Launch it using `java -jar ./build/libs/file-type-analyzer "Path to file" "Path to database"`
+Launch project using `$ java -jar ./build/libs/file-type-analyzer "Path to file" "Path to database"`

 Path to file or Folder, such as a PDF file while the database is the pattern to look for in files.
 Note : Folder can be provided instead of a single file, it will recursively take all files inside a nest of folders.